tpaviot/ProcessScheduler/doc/objectives.rst

 - if the target value is known, then the objective can either be :class:`EqualObjective`, :class:`AtLeastObjective` or :class:`AtMostObjective`

-- it the target value is unknwon but you want to find a minimal or maximal value, the the objective can be a :class:`MaximizeObjective` or :class:`MinimizeObjective`.
+- it the target value is unknown but you want to find a minimal or maximal value, the the objective can be a :class:`MaximizeObjective` or :class:`MinimizeObjective`.
 This turns the scheduling problem into an optimization problem: the solver finds the best possible solution among many.